shader-slang/spec/proposals/036-variadic-pack-queries.md

 ```

 This is an important part of the feature.
 A queried type should behave like any
-other type expression in the grammar, including post-fixed by a member lookup with `.`.
+other type expression in the grammar, such as post-fixed by a member lookup with `.`.

 If `__first(T)` is known to conform to some interface, then associated-type
 lookup through that interface should work the same way it would for any other